 - Species: Fragrans

-This herb is actually native to the Banda Islands of Indonesia.
+Jaiphal plant is actually native to the Banda Islands of Indonesia.
 It is also cultivated in Grenada, India, Malaysia, West Indies and Sri Lanka.
 More than 72 species of the tree grows in India, Sri Lanka, Malaysia and North Eastern Australia.
 It is found distributed in India, in Madras State (Nilgiris, Coimbatore, Salem, Ramanathapuram, Tirunelveli, Kanyakumari and Madurai districts).
-Some trees are also found in various localities like in Kerala, Assam and other States.
+Some Jaiphal trees are also found in various localities like in Kerala, Assam and other States.

-- Sanskrit Name - Jatiphala, Jatiphalam, Jatikosha, Jatipatri, Jatipatra, Jaiphal, Jayapatri, Javitri
+- Jaiphal Sanskrit Name - Jatiphala, Jatiphalam, Jatikosha, Jatipatri, Jatipatra, Jaiphal, Jayapatri, Javitri

-- Tamil Name - Jatikkai, Sathiccupi, Jadhikai, Jadhiccupi.
+- Jaiphal Tamil Name - Jatikkai, Sathiccupi, Jadhikai, Jadhiccupi.

 |Hindi / Sanskrit||English|